 There are a variety of low FODMAP sweeteners that can be used on the low FODMAP diet.
 This section will discuss the FODMAP rating, but not the safety or health concerns surrounding each sweetener.
 If you have questions or are concerned please contact your health care professional.

-Saccharin (Considered Low FODMAP)
+Saccharin (Untested considered Low FODMAP)

 Surprisingly saccharin is manufactured from coal tar and it is approximately 200-700 times sweeter than sucrose (29).
 If used in high enough concentrations saccharin has a bitter aftertaste (29).
 It is sold under the brands Sweet ‘N Low, Sweet Twin and Necta Sweet.
 In some cases, saccharin can cause an allergic reaction resulting in symptoms such as headaches, skin problems, diarrhoea, and breathing difficulties (29).
 Saccharin is currently considered a low FODMAP sweetener.